chishibekabwe7/chishibekabwe7-learning-Repository/README.md

 18. Firebase Host files.

 ## Contributing
-This is a learning repository no Pull Requests will be accepted, only my the author.
+This is a learning repository no Pull Requests will be accepted, only by the author.

 ## Author
 chishibekabwe7@Github.